yelouafi/avenir/README.md

 should not affect the other branch (however cancelling the root or cancelling the *whole* tree should propagate to the branches as well).

+A possible solution is to maintain some ref. couning in `promisA`.
+Each time we chain a `then` operation we increase the counter if `promiseA` and once the derived promise is completed (whatever the outcome) we decrese the counter.
+If the counter reaches `0` then we cancel `promiseA` since all operations that depend on it have completed.

+But ref. couting can have subtle issues.
+For example what if *after* `promiseB` and and `promiseC` aer cancelled - cancelling `promiseA` in the way - we reattach another `then` operation in some other part of the code ?
+And I dont mention here issues related to race conditions due to async scheduling of chained operations which makes maintaining the ref. counter error prone.
+Issues like [this one](https://github.com/tc39/proposal-cancelable-promises/issues/8) is a simple illustration.
+And I'd expect more subtle issues to manifest in real world applications (I've myself experienced many of those issues when implementing [redux-saga](https://github.com/redux-saga/redux-saga) and I couldn't get rid of them until I dropped async scheduling in sequenced operations and made everything synchronous).

-Now a not-so-dumb answer is that we should choose how to cancel depending on the situation.
+So it's clear how we should propagate cancellation up depends on the situation.
 But the problem is precisely how do we infer this situation.
-Promises, by nature, denote only one step on the operation.
-A Promise, once created, lacks the *context* in which it is itself composed with other Promises to build a control flow.
+A Promise, once created, lacks the *whole context* in which it is itself composed with other Promises to build a control flow.
+While we can maintain a reference to the parent promise from which the current promise was derived.
+We can not know how this parent promise is used elsewhere and all the other operations that has been or **will be** derived from it.
  So we can not simply implement a `cancel` method in the Promise prototype because we do not have enough information to interpret the meaning of the cancellation.

-One possible solution is to extract out the cancellation capability into a first class value.
+Another solution is to extract out the cancellation capability into a first class value.
 For example we can create some token and then pass it down to all async operations that construct Promises.
 The creator of the token can request the cancellation at any moment.
 The async operations that have